BlackWasp

 static extern void SHAddToRecentDocs(int flags, string file);

-As you can see, the SHAddToRecentDocs function accepts two parameters.
-The flags parameter describes to the API how the function is being used.
+The SHAddToRecentDocs function accepts two parameters.
+The flags parameter describes how the function is being used.
 The file parameter provides the detail of the file that is to be added to the list of recently opened documents.
 The function returns no value.

 The flags parameter can accept one of two values.
 These are the named constants, SHARD_PATH and SHARD_PIDL.
-SHARD_PATH is used to indicate that the file parameter holds a simple string containing the file path and name.
+SHARD_PATH indicates that the file parameter holds a simple string containing the file path and name.
 This is the variant of the function we will use.
-To make the code read more easily, let's define the constant, rather than using a magic number.

 const int SHARD_PATH = 2;